-- Hoods may be worn only when outdoors. - Jewelry must be kept simple. - Girl's earrings must not be longer than one inch in length or hoop size. - Clothes worn under jackets must be in dress code to allow students to respond to temperature changes. - No skin should be visible between the neckline and bottom of skirt or pants, with the exception of the arms. - No part of an undergarment should be visible. - Face coverings must follow the same acceptable standards as other articles of clothing.
+- Hoods may be worn only when outdoors. - Jewelry must be kept simple. - Girls' earrings must not be longer than one inch in length or hoop size. - Clothes worn under jackets must be in dress code. - No skin should be visible between the neckline and bottom of the skirt or pants, with the exception of the arms. - No part of an undergarment should be visible. - Face coverings must follow the same acceptable standards as other articles of clothing.